Moving from Discrete-Time Diffusion to Continuous Time

 \begin{equation} dx’(\tau)=-0.5\beta’(\tau) x’(\tau) d\tau +\sqrt{\beta’(\tau)d \tau}\epsilon’(\tau) \end{equation}

-If we define $dW(\tau):=\sqrt{d\tau}\epsilon’(\tau)$, get rid of all apostrophes and rewrite $\tau$ as $t$ we get the Wiener/Ito/Brownian process form of the forward DDPM formula: \begin{equation} dx(t)=-0.5\beta(t) x(t) dt +\sqrt{\beta(t)}dW(t) \end{equation}
+If we define $dW(\tau):=\sqrt{d\tau}\epsilon’(\tau)$, remove apostrophes, and relabel $\tau$ as $t$, we obtain the Wiener/It\^o/Brownian form of the forward DDPM process: \begin{equation} dx(t)=-0.5\beta(t) x(t) dt +\sqrt{\beta(t)}dW(t) \end{equation}

 Define $f(x,t):=-0.5\beta(t)x(t)$ and $g(t):=\sqrt{\beta(t)}$.
-Then we can write the forward process as: \begin{equation}dx(t)=f(x,t)dt + g(t)dW(t) \end{equation}
+The forward process can then be written as: \begin{equation}dx(t)=f(x,t)dt + g(t)dW(t) \end{equation}

-\begin{equation} x(t+dt)=x(t) + f(x,t)dt + g(t)dW(t) \end{equation} And that means:
+\begin{equation} x(t+dt)=x(t) + f(x,t)dt + g(t)dW(t) \end{equation} which implies:

 \begin{equation} p(x(t+dt)| x(t)) = \mathcal{N}(x(t)+f(x,t)dt, g(t)^2 dt I) \end{equation}

-Define the older step as $y:=x(t+dt)$ and the newer step as $x:=x(t)$, and then $p(x|y)=p(y|x)p(x)$, and since $f(x,t)\approx f(y,t)$, so we have:
+Define the earlier step as $y:=x(t+dt)$ and the later step as $x:=x(t)$.
+Using $p(x|y)\propto p(y|x)p(x)$ and $f(x,t)\approx f(y,t)$, we obtain:

 \begin{equation} p(y|x)\sim exp(-\frac{||y-x-f(y,t)dt||^2}{2g(t)^2 dt}) \end{equation}

-Let’s expand $log p(x)$ around y:
+Next, expand $\log p(x)$ around $y$:

 \begin{equation} log p(x) = log p(y)+ (x-y)^T \nabla_x log p(y) \end{equation}